My fertility breakfast smoothie is the perfect way to start the day when you are trying to get pregnant.

 If you are not avoiding dairy, whey protein is a good option.
 First of all, it is readily available and it comes in lots of different flavours.

-Second of all there has been a ton of research that show that whey protein is not detrimental to fertility in either men or women.
+Second of all there has been a ton of research that show that whey protein is not detrimental for fertility in either men or women.

 Most studies have involved checking on male fertility, mainly because of the sheer numbers of men who take a protein powder v women.